Estimated reading time: 5 minutes

 But even with these advances in technology, employers need to be diligent at continually putting safeguards in place to help minimize electronic data theft.

-5 Things You Can Do To Safeguard Company Data
+5 Things You Can Do To Protect Corporate Data

 1. Return Company Electronic Equipment

-When employees leave an organization, they should be required to return all company computers, related hardware, and backup drives.
+If one of your employees resigns, make sure they return all company computers, related hardware, and backup drives.

 For example, If employees create their own backup drives of company data, there should be an understanding and expectation that any data that is kept offsite in the possession of employees will be returned to the organization.